jaycostner/jaycostner/README.md

 - 📫 How to reach me: instagram-jaycostner
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i like playing Baseball
-- 🙌🏼 2022 Goals: Learn to build more complex software solutions using java.
+- 🙌🏼 2022 Goals: Learn to build more complex application using springboot.